-Mild Exposure:

-Slight headache, nausea, vomiting, fatigue ("flu-like" symptoms) Medium Exposure:
+Mild Exposure: Slight headache, nausea, vomiting, fatigue ("flu-like" symptoms).

-Throbbing headache, drowsiness, confusion, fast heart rate.
+Medium Exposure: Throbbing headache, drowsiness, confusion, fast heart rate.

-Extreme Exposure: Convulsions, unconsciousness, heart and lung failure.
-Exposure to carbon monoxide can cause brain damage, death
+Extreme Exposure:Convulsions, unconsciousness, heart and lung failure.
+Exposure to Convulsions, unconsciousness, neart ariu it carbon monoxide can cause brain damage,

 Some individuals are more sensitive to CO than others, including people with cardiac or respiratory problems, infants, unborn babies, pregnant mothers, or elderly people can be more quickly and severely affected by CO.
-Members of sensitive populations should consult their doctors for advice on taking additional precautions.
+Members of sensitive populations should consult their doctors for advice on taking additional